BVI Boss Act

 Exempt persons are not subject to the provisions of the BOSS Act, 2017.
 This category includes the following types of entities:

-Entities classified as “exempt persons” do not need to submit the information of beneficial owners.
-However, they are still obligated to report relevant activities under the economic substance rules.
+Entities classified as exempt persons do not need to submit information about beneficial owners.
+However, they are still obligated to report relevant activities under the BVI Economic Substance rules if applicable.

 Final thoughts